Please note: Nurtured leads are scored leads. Why nurture them if you’re not going to keep track of them and understand if they’re looking to buy?

 - Companies that automate lead management see a 10% or greater increase in revenue in 6-9 months.
 (Gartner Research)

-It’s incredibly important for sales and marketing to work together for lead scoring because it allows them to align the buying cycle with the sales cycle, bringing a better understanding of where the buyer is within each cycle and whether to send them a correlating piece of content or give them a call.
-Sales and marketing must agree on the value of a piece of content and where it fits in the “funnel” – explicit data.
-What’s a form fill worrth?
+It’s incredibly important for sales and marketing to work together for lead scoring because it allows them to align the buying cycle with the sales cycle.
+This brings a better understanding of where the buyer is within each cycle and whether to send them a correlating piece of content or give them a call.
+Sales and marketing must agree on the value of each piece of content and where it fits in the “funnel.”
+This is called explicit data.
+For example: What’s a form fill worth – how many points?

-Furthermore, they must establish the worth of the personal profile information – implicit data.
-What’s an SVP of Product worth?
+Sales and marketing teams must establish the worth of the personal profile information – called implicit data.
+For example: What’s an SVP of Product Development worth?
 It all has to do with the 7-13 people it takes at a major company to make a buying decision (HubSpot).
 Once you identify those prospects and where they fit in the buying decisions, you can assign a value.
+Here’s how to do it:

 - Identify your ideal customer by creating a persona for each target market.
 Are they on your “BANTwagon?
 (Budget, Authority, Need, Time).